davidlp94/10_DLP_Machine_Learning_Crypto/README.md

-# SQL ETF Analyzer
+# Crypto Portfolio - Machine Learning
 ## Introduction
-An application designed to analyze a hypothethical FinTech ETF using SQL and database queries.
-This analysis involves the overall returns of both the entire ETF as well as each individual asset.
+An application designed to apply machine learning (Unsupervised Learning) to historical data on cryptocurrencies to gather cluster data and form a cryptocurrency portfolio.

 ---